Optimizing Rank for High-Fidelity Implicit Neural Representations: Discussion and Future Work

-In this work, we shift focus from architectural design in INRs to optimization and rank preservation, highlighting that the choice of optimizer remains a severely underexplored aspect when learning implicit neural representations, regardless of the underlying architecture.
-Our findings demonstrate that optimization alone can significantly impact model fidelity, challenging the prevailing perception in the field that architectural changes are the primary driver of INR performance.
-This is particularly striking given the common perception that vanilla MLPs cannot represent signals with high fidelity.
-While Muon has been particularly successful in optimizing implicit representations, we consider this an extreme form of orthogonalization, which may not represent an optimal solution, but rather a step towards a broader class of optimization strategies that balance expressivity, smoothness, and generalization.
+In this work, we shift focus from architectural design to optimization and rank preservation, highlighting that the choice of optimizer remains a severely underexplored aspect when learning implicit neural representations, regardless of the underlying architecture.
+Our findings demonstrate that optimization alone can significantly impact model fidelity, challenging the prevailing perception that architectural changes are the primary driver of INR performance.
+This is particularly striking for vanilla ReLU MLPs, which have long been believed incapable of representing signals with high fidelity.
+More broadly, our results establish optimization as a third axis of INR design, complementary to input- and activation-level interventions.
+Viewed through the lens of stable rank, these axes act additively, and combining them yields the most faithful reconstructions.